Diontae Johnson Player Prop Bets for NFL Week 9 | Pittsburgh vs. Chicago 11/8/2021

 Season Stats

-- Johnson has hauled in 40 catches for 474 yards, best on his team, and three touchdowns.
-He has been targeted 63 times, and averages 67.7 receiving yards per game.
+- Johnson has hauled in 40 passes and leads his team with 474 receiving yards plus three touchdowns.
+He has been targeted 63 times, and averages 67.7 yards per game.

-- So far this season, 23.3% of the 270 passes thrown by his team have gone Johnson's way.

 - Johnson (six red zone targets) has been the recipient of 18.2% of his team's 33 red zone pass attempts.